Poverty-related problems, survey on living conditions

 Median income is the exact income amount that splits a distribution in two equally sized groups, when income is sorted ascending (or descending).
 The number of persons with income over the median income will be the same as the number of persons with income under the median income.

-Income quartiles: After-tax income per consumption unit sorted by income quartile.
+Income quartiles: Population after-tax income per consumption unit sorted by income quartile.

 Recipients of disability benefit: Receives disability pension from the social security system.